 We meet with potential clients in their homes, hospitals, rehabilitation facilities, or other locations convenient for them.
 We also have a Myrtle Beach office located at:

 Myrtle Beach Medical Malpractice Lawyer Near Me (800) 777-7777

 Common Forms of Medical Malpractice and Negligence

 Doctors, like all people, make mistakes.
 Unfortunately, these mistakes may cause a patient to have a worse outcome, suffer a setback, or have additional pain.
-These mistakes may or may not be medical malpractice.
+Thus, these mistakes may or may not be medical malpractice.